-Thyme begins to degrade with age, along with the collapse of growth hormone levels.
-Previous research in animals suggests that the administration of growth hormones protects and restores all or part of the activity of the thymus.
+Thyme begins to degrade with age, as growth hormone levels drop.
+Previous animal research suggests that the administration of growth hormones protects and restores all or part of the activity of the thymus.

-For this Dr Gregory Fahy, collaborator of Dr Horvath, immunologist and co-founder of Intervene Immune, recruited 9 Caucasian males aged between 51 and 65 years.
+For this Dr Gregory Fahy, collaborator of Dr Horvath, immunologist and co-founder of Intervene Immune, recruited 9 Caucasian males between the ages of 51 and 65.
 He did it to take the hormone Dehydroepiandrosterone, for friends DHEA.

-Dr Fahy has already experimented on himself the activities of DHEA to rejuvenate his Timo in the 90s.
-It is confronted with side effects such as the high risk of diabetes.
-For this he proceeded "correcting" the treatment with two antidiabetic drugs and periodically checking the health of his Thyme.
+Dr Fahy has already experimented on himself the activities of DHEA to rejuvenate his Thyme in the 90s.
+He was confronted with side effects such as the high risk of diabetes.
+For this he proceeded "correcting" the treatment with two antidiabetic drugs and periodically checking the health of his him Timo.

 I was expecting a slowing of the epigenetic clock, not a reversal.Dr Steve Horvath, in an interview in 2014 on Nature